amitdas2/okta.github.io/_source/_docs/api/resources/oauth2.md

 {% api_operation get /oauth2/*:authorizationServerId*/.well-known/oauth-authorization-server %}

-This API endpoint returns metadata related to Custom AS that can be used by clients to programmatically configure their interactions with Okta.
+This API endpoint returns metadata related to a Custom Authorization Server that can be used by clients to programmatically configure their interactions with Okta.
 Custom scopes and custom claims aren't returned.

 This API doesn't require any authentication and returns a JSON object with the following structure.